Clear the redness, vision and uncover the cornea with Ayurvedic Treatment and Panchakarma Procedures

 - Another treatment is the surgical treatment done when Arma is fleshy, thick and surrounded by tendon and muscle which encroached upon the cornea is indicated for excision.

 Various drugs used for relieving pain and congestion – boiled milk with Karanja seed, Amalaki fruit and Madhuka (Honey) added with honey used as Ashchyotana.
-Madhuka, Utapal kinjala, Durva are made in paste with milk added with Ghee and applied as cold poultice on the head, it gives best relieve.
+Madhuka, Utapal kinjala, Durva are made in a paste with milk added with Ghee and applied as cold poultice on the head, it gives the best relieve.

-Pterygium is derived from Latin word ‘pterygion’ which means a wing, hence it is a wing-shaped fold of conjunctiva obtruding upon the cornea from either side.
+Pterygium is derived from the Latin word ‘pterygion’ which means a wing, hence it is a wing-shaped fold of conjunctiva obtruding upon the cornea from either side.
 It is a growth of fleshy tissue.
 It can remain small or grow large enough to cover part of the cornea.
 The growth might spread slowly during your life or stop after a certain point.
 In extreme cases, it can cover your pupil and cause vision problems.
 The growth could show up in one eye or both.
 When it affects both, it’s known as a bilateral pterygium.
-It is most commonly found in elderly people working in hot climate.
+It is most commonly found in elderly people working in a hot climate.

-Pterygium eye treatment is done after the diagnosis by a professional.
+Pterygium eye natural treatment is done after the diagnosis by a professional.
 The eye doctor may diagnose this condition based on a physical examination using a slit lamp.
 This lamp allows your doctor to see your eye with the help of magnification and lighting.
 The doctor also needs to do additional tests, they may include:

 - Visual acuity test - This test involves reading letters on an eye chart.